LouieWoolger/shogun-total-war-voice-debug-tools/README.md

 This release provides two small Windows injectors that let you manually trigger voice clips inside the game for testing:

-- throne-room speech clips such as advisor, emissary, priest, trader, and messenger lines
+- throne-room speech clips such as advisor, emissary, priest, trader, and throne-scene messenger lines
-- selected world-map/campaign MP3 clips such as herald lines and death poems
+- selected world-map/campaign MP3 clips such as herald lines, death poems, and annual-event messenger lines

 These tools are intended for testing and verification.
 They do not replace the game audio assets, and they do not patch the game executable permanently.